akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 51: Wednesday April 7, 2021

+**Pomodoros Completed**: 3

+**Today's Progress**: Began assignment on more collection methods.

+**My Feelings:** Didn't work as much as I wanted today.
+Life got in the way.
+Still adjusting to some major changes and trying to add new responsibilities without necessarily shifting priorities.

+### Day 50: Tuesday April 6, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Finished assignment on collection methods.

+**My Feelings:** Really nuanced material here but I'm finding it really rewarding to understand the differences in things like return values for these methods.

 ### Day 49: Monday April 5, 2021

 **Pomodoros Completed**: 3